 How to Prepare

-The White House guidelines advise against any discretionary travel right now.
+With the holidays approaching, there may be concerns around traveling.
+However, there are ways to host a CDC-approved Thanksgiving as well as other holidays.
+Focus on outdoor celebration, and try to limit gatherings to those in your household or community.
 The CDC also recommends limiting travel and especially avoiding cruise travel and nonessential air travel, for people at risk of serious illness from COVID-19.
 Your local public health department may have set additional travel recommendations, but the important thing to remember is to stay home as much as possible.

 For someone with diabetes, there are additional steps to take to help get you ready for a potential state of emergency or quarantine.
 Firstly, the American Diabetes Association recommends having all the supplies you need to manage your diabetes accounted for and readily available.